SSDC were awarded the contract again in 2010 for a term of ten years.

 - West Street, Templecombe (Adjacent #22)

-Throughout May and December, SSDC will cut & clear any vegetation to ensure, where necessary, any gullies/culverts are kept clear of any waste.
+Throughout May and December, SSDC will cut and clear any vegetation to ensure, where necessary, any gullies/culverts are kept clear of any waste.

 Communal Services receive many enquiries/requests